 This end-of-year program is for 2nd year medical students and is used to evaluate students' history-taking, physical examination, and communication skills.
 This assessment is given prior to students entering third-year clinical rotations.
 This half day event includes standardized patient encounters and writing post encounter notes.

-A Physical Education Teaching Assistant (PETA) is a person hired and trained to teach the basic techniques of a head-to-toe physical exam in an organized and systematic manner.
+A Physical Exam Teaching Assistant (PETA) is a person hired and trained to teach the basic techniques of a head-to-toe physical exam in an organized and systematic manner.
 PETAs provide a non-threatening learning experience that prepares students to examine and interact with patients in a manner that respects the physical and emotional comfort of the patient.
 The delivery method is instruction, application, followed by immediate feedback which allows students to make adjustments or refinements to their physical exam skills.